Feedback-controlled mechanics of tissue vertex model: emergent soft elasticity and active yielding: Model

-Equations~(\ref{EqEnergy})--(\ref{EqActiveForce}) are nondimensionalized using \(\nu\), \(K_{\rm{a}}\), and the length scale \(\sqrt{A_0}\).
-The model then contains two characteristic time scales: \(\nu/(A_0 K_{\rm{a}})\) that controls the mechanical relaxation, and \(\tau_q\) that governs the evolution of nematic order.
-In our simulations we set both equal to unity.
-The competition between these two timescales will be examined elsewhere.
-The dimensionless passive mechanical parameters are fixed as \(K_\mathrm{p}\!=\!0.1\) and \(T\!=\!0.1\).
-The values of cell activity \(\alpha\) and order alignment strength \(\beta\) will be discussed below.
-We solve the coupled equations for vertex motion [Eq.~(\ref{EqOverdamped})] and cellular nematic order \({\bf{Q}}_J\) [Eq.~(\ref{EqQJ})] using a simple Euler integration scheme with time step \(\Delta t=0.02\). $T_1$ transitions \cite{Fletcher2014,Alt2017} are implemented to account for cell rearrangements with a length threshold \(\Delta l_{\rm{T1}}=0.01\).
+We solve the coupled equations for vertex motion [Eq.~\eqref{EqOverdamped}] and cellular nematic order \({\bf{Q}}_J\) [Eq.~\eqref{EqQJ}] using a simple Euler integration scheme with time step \(\Delta t=0.02\).
+T1 transitions \cite{Fletcher2014,Alt2017} are implemented to account for cell rearrangements with a length threshold \(\Delta \ell_{\rm{T1}}=0.01\).
 We initialize the system with \(N=1000\) cells using a random Voronoi tessellation with periodic boundary conditions in a box of length \(\sqrt{N}\).
 At \(t=0\), the system is isotropic under mechanical equilibrium with \({\bf Q}_J=\bf 0\) for all cells.
 Here, the isotropic state refers to the absence of nematic order within the tissue.
-Simulations are run for a total time \(t=4 \times 10^4\) to achieve a dynamical steady state.
+Unless stated otherwise, simulations are run for a total time \(t=4 \times 10^4\) to achieve a dynamical steady state.

-We note that the vertex model energy of Eq.~(\ref{EqEnergy}) can also be rewritten in terms of a target cell shape index, defined as the ratio of the cell perimeter to the square root of the area, as used in previous work on Voronoi models~\cite{Bi2015,Yang2017}.
-This is achieved by defining a target perimeter \(P_0\!=\!-T/2K_\mathrm{p}\) and completing the square to obtain \(E = 1/2\sum\nolimits_J {\left[ {{K_{\rm{a}}}{{({A_J} - {A_0})}^2} + {K_\mathrm{p}}{{({P_{\!J}} - {P_0})}^2}} \right]} \).
-Thus, the positive values of \(K_\mathrm{p}=0.1\) and \(T=0.1\) used here correspond to a situation where both cell perimeters and intercellular junctions are under tension, with a target shape index of \(P_0=-0.5\).
-This places the system deep within the solid regime \cite{Farhadifar2007,Bi2015}.
-Most of our work focuses on this solid tissue state.
-Later we will also examine the effect of varying the target shape index, including values corresponding to the fluid state.